plone/training/theming/ttw-advanced.rst

 To create our playground we will copy the existing Barceloneta theme.

-1. go the "Theming" control panel
+1. go to the "Theming" control panel
 2. you will see the available themes.
 In a bare new Plone site, you will see something like this:

 .. image:: _static/theming-bare_plone_themes_list.png